 How’s my nutrition?
-Eating well plays an important role in our mental health, be sure to get enough nutrients and minerals by eating a range of fresh fruits, vegetables, whole grains, lean protein and sources of dairy.
+Eating well plays an important role in our mental health; be sure to get enough nutrients and minerals by eating a range of fresh fruits, vegetables, whole grains, lean protein and dairy sources.

 Am I exercising enough?
-This is an important one and sometimes it’s often the first thing to be overlooked when we are busy and overworked.
+This is an important one; sometimes, it’s often the first thing to be overlooked when we are busy and overworked.